 Women Experience Distinct Heart Attack Symptoms

-“The truth is every heart attack is unique, and the way that each person experiences a heart attack is different,” says Anu Vellanki, MD, non-invasive cardiologist with Georgia Heart Institute.
+“The truth is every heart attack is unique, and the way that each person experiences a heart attack is different,” says Anu Vellanki, MD, a non-invasive cardiologist with Georgia Heart Institute.
 “For some, it may cause severe or intense symptoms, while others may not experience any signs at all.”

 Oftentimes, women may have symptoms that seem entirely unrelated to a heart attack.
 In fact, they’re often overlooked or assumed to be caused by something else, like stress, a stomach bug or post-workout aches.